 - Scenario A, paragraph 2(2): the amount arose in tax year 2024-25 or earlier as foreign income or gains AND has not been remitted to the UK by the date of designation.
 This is the canonical unremitted-balance category: pre-2025-26 foreign income or gains accumulated offshore under the remittance basis and still offshore at the time of designation.

 - Scenario B, paragraph 2(5): the amount arose in tax year 2024-25 or earlier as foreign income or gains AND is actually remitted to the UK during tax years 2025-26, 2026-27, or 2027-28.
-This is the "in-window remittance" category: the individual brings the pre-2025-26 balance onshore during the TRF window and designates it at that point, locking in the favourable rate rather than paying full marginal rate on the remittance.
+This is the "in-window remittance" category: you bring the pre-2025-26 balance onshore during the TRF window and designate it at that point, locking in the favourable rate rather than paying full marginal rate on the remittance.

-- Scenario C, paragraph 2(8): the amount does not fall within Scenario A or B, was held by the individual immediately before 6 April 2025, AND was situated outside the UK throughout (from acquisition to the point of designation).
+- Scenario C, paragraph 2(8): the amount does not fall within Scenario A or B, you held it immediately before 6 April 2025, AND it was situated outside the UK throughout (from acquisition to the point of designation).
 This is the residual catch-all: it picks up offshore capital that doesn't have a clear remittance-basis income or gain origin but is structurally similar to the unremitted-balance positions the TRF is designed to clean up.

-The three-category definition gives flexibility.
-A legacy non-dom with a mixed offshore portfolio (some clear remittance-basis income; some accumulated capital gains; some clean-capital-equivalent holdings) can designate amounts under each category in the same or different tax years.
-The total designated across all categories and all years is what gets the clean-capital treatment; the TRF charge is computed on the designated amount at the rate for the year of designation.
+Three categories gives you room to manoeuvre.
+If your offshore portfolio is mixed (some clear remittance-basis income, some accumulated capital gains, some clean-capital-equivalent holdings), you can designate amounts under each category in the same or different tax years.
+The total you designate across all categories and all years is what gets clean-capital treatment, and the TRF charge is worked out on the designated amount at the rate for the year of designation.

 The designation deadline at paragraph 8(1)